quadrimegistus/predetermination/README.md

 This repository demonstrates a perfected understanding of the Many Worlds interpretation of Quantum Mechanics.
+With all possibilities provided, we can programmatically filter to perfect possibilities and filter imperfect possibilities.

 # Predetermination